SymbolNotFound/.github/profile/README.md

 that has been released and has a stable status.
 Making game parsing a submit blocker sounds interesting but would be a challenge in this multi-repo setup and without a stable game player, game GM and fuzzer.
-Maybe with a release binary of the ggdl-check binary?
+Maybe with a release binary of the gel-check binary?
 We will consider it.

 ### [ggp-site]

 Web site frontend for ggpdojo.com and OAuth callback receiver, presenting the interface for viewing current games, creating new lobbies, or joining with a lobby invitation.
-Thus it only needs to depend on `ggdl-api` and `ggp-db`, it is the GM's responsibility to arbitrate game logic decisions.
+Thus it only needs to depend on `gel-api` and `ggp-db`, it is the GM's responsibility to arbitrate game logic decisions.
 There is also a dependency on `ggp-client` because ggpdojo.com is a convenient location to deploy it from.
 However, that dependency is at deployment time, not during build.